firebase/firebase-admin-node/.github/actions/send-email/README.md

 # Send Email GitHub Action

-This is a minimalistic GitHub Action for sending emails via Mailgun API.
+This is a minimalistic GitHub Action for sending emails using the Mailgun API.
 Specify the Mailgun API key along with the Mailgun domain and message to be sent.